bcjr1997/portfolio-v1/README.md

 Animated Navbar thanks to: Dan Zuzevich.
 Video Link: https://www.youtube.com/watch?v=qpUjEEERTTs

-Background images taken from Pixabay
+Background images taken from Pixabay and Pexels

+The html and css file are validated using w3 CSS and HTML validator.

 Future Improvements:
 1) Adding Javascript functionalities after doing some tutorials